stensmo/SFTPClient.jl/README.md

 This is done in Windows by using Command Line (cmd.exe) or Windows PowerShell. in Linux use your favorite shell.
 Execute "sftp myuser@siteIwantToConnectTo.com" and acccept any certificates.
 After this you should be able to connect via the Julia SFTP Client.

+If you are unfortunate that your computer generated a Ed25519 key in the previous step, then it is much harder since Ed25519 won't currently work. ecdsa-sha2-nistp256 will work.
+Check your known hosts file
+On windows it should be in C:\Users\{your_user}\.ssh

 Examples:
 ```